Work in Progress

 One of a Pair of George II Giltwood Mirrors Atrributed to Benjamin Goodison, c.
 1735.
 One of a pair of George III Chinese Lacquer Commodes Almost Certainly by John Cobb, c.
 1765.
 Ronald Phillips.

-Before the Facebook and Google billionaires who have redefined the cultural fabric of San Francisco, creating a gold rush whilst simultaneously flattening the dynamic character of a once bohemian town, there was a small coterie of San Franciscans living in some of the most beautiful residences in the world.
+Before today’s technology boom there was a small coterie of San Franciscans living in some of the most beautiful residences in the world.

 Today, Denise Hale carries on that tradition in her Russian Hill apartment, whose interiors are little changed since having been designed by Mark Hampton in the early 1980s.